AlfonsoBallesteros/BostonHousingPrice_ML/README.md

 # BostonHousingPrice_ML

-  Build a machine learning regression model with the Housing-price-data dataset
+  We will build an information system with regression machine learning that uses the Housing-price-data dataset

 # Problem

     For this project we will build an information system to predict housing prices in the city of Boston with the Boston House Price data set.
-Each record in the database describes a suburb or city of Boston.
-Data were extracted from the Boston Standard Metropolitan Statistical area (SMSA) in 1970.

 # Objetive